TiesdeKok/acctg-579B-python-for-business-research/setup-python.md

 I'd like everyone to complete the steps, even if you already have Python set up on your computer.
 Doing so will make sure that everyone has the same setup, this makes solving technical issues a lot more managable.
 You can have multiple Python installations / Conda environments on your computer, so you don't need to uninstall your current setup.

-One exception is if you already have the Python 3.7 version of Anaconda installed on your computer, in that case you can skip step 1.
+One exception is if you already have the Python 3.7 or 3.8 version of Anaconda installed on your computer, in that case you can skip step 1.

 > Do I have to use Jupyter Notebooks?
 I'd much rather use tool ....